zackstout/beatles-songwriting/README.md

 ### (d) The Locrian Mode

+- Includes the flat fifth, which is a tritone away from root.
+Yeesh!
 - (p.
 289) hm, maybe try to match a color with each interval...
 - Metallica's "Blackened"
 - "Diabolus in Musica" warnings of the Middle Ages: the tritone.